fertrig/trigoso.xyz/static/resume.md

 May 2003 - Apr 2005
 Graduated Summa Cum Laude

+## Talks
+Presented Monarch in New York City, Washington D.C., Lima, and Charlotte, Fall 2023.
+Presented Event Sourcing at the Triangle Node.js Meetup, May 2016.
+Taught an Intro to React course, 2016.
+Presented Scaling Kanban at the Agile Conference, 2010.
+Presented Trap.Net at a Software Engineering conference in Boston, 2007.

+For more details, visit: [trigoso.xyz/talks](https://trigoso.xyz/talks/).

 ## Other Highlights
-I have given numerous presentations, talks, and mentored many developers during my career.
-You can find more details here: [trigoso.xyz/talks](https://trigoso.xyz/talks/).

-I was one of ten international recruits accepted into the United States Air Force Academy.
+One of ten international recruits accepted into the United States Air Force Academy.